Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 ## Conclusion

-With this post, we covered how Single Wire Debug works, as well as how to identify, enumerate and debug an unknown CPU with hardware debugging tools.
+When performing an assessment of an embedded system, you typically want to enumerate and explore all possible interfaces and methods of interacting with the target.
+Whether your end goal is to hunt for bugs, modify the device's normal operation or just learn more about how it works, hardware debugging is _extremely_ useful.
+By utilizing hardware debugging we were able to extract the firmware from this target, set up a live debugger and also modify the firmware.
+Through this this exercise, we also covered how Single Wire Debug works, as well as how to identify, enumerate and debug an unknown CPU with hardware debugging tools.
 OpenOCD was also used with a FT2232H based interface to extract firmware images as well as reflash new firmware onto the target.
+Thanks for reading and if you have any questions or just want to talk more about this kind of stuff please feel free to ping me on [twitter](https://twitter.com/wrongbaud)